mcsuka/xml-xsd-json/README.md

 * add correct namespace to the elements and attributes
 * correct the order of the elements for 'sequence' indicator
 * create missing, mandatory elements and attributes:
-** missing elements and attributes are created with their fixed or default values.
+  * missing elements and attributes are created with their fixed or default values.
 If there is no default value defined, a dummy value is chosen, according to the data type
 * remove invalid elements:
-** not in the schema
+  * not in the schema
-** over the 'maxOccurs' limit
+  * over the 'maxOccurs' limit
-** multiple elements inside a choice indicator Disadvattages of using an XML Schema:
+  * multiple elements inside a choice indicator

+Disadvattage of using an XML Schema:
 * slightly slower translation

 JSON to XML translation will modify the JSON keys that are not XML element-name compatible.
 All non-compatible characters will be replaced with an underscore character.
 Please note, there is no guarantee that the XML produced by the translator is valid (to the schema).